guardstrikelab/.github/profile/README.md

 ----

-GuardStrike projects adopt the [GuardStrike Open Source Code of Conduct](https://guardstrike.com/tech.html).
-For more information see the [Code of Conduct FAQ](https://bbs.carla.org.cn/).
+[Large-scale high-throughput simulations](https://guardstrike.com/tech.html) in the Cloud, effectively drives over millions of miles per day.
+For more information see the [Technology of product FAQ](https://bbs.carla.org.cn/).